JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7945 days**.

-And here is a just a random fact -  **The Chihuahua Desert is the largest desert in North America, and is over 200,000 square miles**.
+And here is a just a random fact -  **The reason firehouses have circular stairways is from the days of yorewhen the engines were pulled by horses.
+The horses were stabled on theground floor and figured out how to walk up straight staircases.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)